ChrisTitusTech/win10script/README.md

 ```
 fixed Restrict windows update p2p only to local
 added Disable Core Parking on current PowerPlan Ultimate Performance
+Now No Need To disable High precision event timer manually! script will do it for you!
 ```
 2 Dec 2020
 ```